 In the menu, you can find some other features for additional assistance like import/export, opening files, copy/paste, undo/redo (through file history API), show the visual history, show the grid, positioning and sharing option.

 When you hover over any shape, you can see and edit the path you created.

 After you select a shape, a size option window will appear.
 Here you can define the size, position or thickness of the shape.

 Zoom In And Out

 Zooming in and out of the design can be achieved in 2 ways.
 You can use the magnifier glass icon from the tools list.
-To zoom in, easily hit left click and right click to zoom out.
-But with this way, you can’t zoom out beyond its actual size.
+To zoom in, easily hit left and right to zoom out.
+But in this way, you can’t zoom out beyond its actual size.
 Alternatively, you can use the zoom feature from the menu.
 You can zoom in and out as much as you want and restore it to the actual size easily.

 Unfortunately, when using this feature (at the time of writing), I found a bug.
 After you zoom in or out and hover the path, it won’t follow the shape’s actual position.
-To fix this, you can restore it to the actual size.
+To fix this, you can restore it to its actual size.
 If it still doesn’t work, just reload the page.